nicolaspons/digit_reader/README.md

 # digit_reader
 Neural Network wich supposed to recognize digits with Python, TensorFlow and Keras

+This is a Jupyter notebook file, you can just reuse the model that has been saved.

 In order to use it:
   - check that tensorflow is updated (I used the version 1.12.0) you can write this following command to update it "pip install --upgrade tensorflow"